Author and DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated November 2017.

 Intraepidermal squamous cell carcinoma (SCC) is a common superficial form of skin cancer.
-It is also known as Bowen disease, intraepidermal carcinoma (IEC) and carcinoma in situ of the skin.
+It is also known as Bowen disease, intraepidermal carcinoma (IEC) and carcinoma in situ (SCC in situ).

 Intraepidermal SCC is derived from squamous cells, the flat epidermal cells that make keratin—the horny protein that makes up skin, hair and nails.
-‘Intraepidermal’ and ‘in situ’ mean the malignant cells are confined to cell of origin, ie, the epidermis.
+‘Intraepidermal’ and ‘in situ’ mean the malignant cells are confined to cell of origin, that is, the epidermis.

 Risk factors for intraepidermal SCC include: